 qualifying worker is available to employers who hire target

-groups including certain military veterans.
+including certain military veterans.
 Before

 claiming the WOTC, employers must apply for and receive certification